Jean Muir (actress): Career

 This new girl immediately made a nuisance of herself around the studio, strolling onto soundstages and interrogating everyone from electricians to lighting directors about their work.
 In Muir's own telling, she quickly earned the nickname "the studio pest," believing no one too important to be questioned, and never doubting her right to ask.
 And the questions never stopped.
 When she was cast in films, Muir questioned her directors, seeking explanations for their orders rather than simply doing as she was told.

 One director commented, "That Muir girl drives me crazy.
 I could cheerfully drown her, but I want her in my next picture."
 Her behavior led to multiple suspensions by Warner Bros. until finally in 1937, the studio terminated her contract.
 A Billboard news item at the time said that Muir "had talked herself out of the picture industry".

 She packed up her car and drove back to New York to work again in theater.
 She eventually returned to Hollywood for a few more films, the last being The Constant Nymph (1943), acting alongside Joan Fontaine.
 Muir was a candidate for the role of Melanie in Gone with the Wind (1939).

+In the late 1930s and early '40s, Muir continued her political activism.
+She helped organize the American Guild of Variety Artists in 1939.
+She spoke out against racism in Hollywood.
+She appeared at public events around the country with figures such as Eleanor Roosevelt, Fiorello La Guardia, and Fredi Washington to advocate for political reform and civil rights.

-In 1943, she mostly took a break from acting.
+By 1943, Muir mostly took a break from film and theater acting.
 Although she obtained two short-lived Broadway jobs in the ensuing years—including a role in Tenting Tonight in 1947—she concentrated on raising her three children.
 She was lured back to the profession in 1949 to play the role of "Mother Aldrich" in the TV sitcom The Aldrich Family, which was being transferred to the small screen from the popular radio program.